marcoantonioni/teampostgresqk/README.md

 This container image does not require special security permissions when deployed on Openshift.

-The container image is based on a RedHat 'ubi8/ubi' image and an intermediate image in which the Java runtime has been installed.
+This container image is based on a RedHat 'ubi8/ubi' image and an intermediate image in which the Java runtime has been installed.

 ## Deployemnt